Alex Lloyd (racing driver): Move to the United States

 Still without the finance for a full-time drive, Lloyd returned to the 2009 Indianapolis 500, racing for Sam Schmidt Motorsports in partnership with Ganassi.
-Lloyd was sponsored by HER Energy Drink and wore a hot pink firesuit for the entire month to match his car's distinctive color scheme.
-This led to Lloyd being given the nickname "Pink Lloyd", after the band Pink Floyd - one of his favorite bands.
-This and the fact that his wife Samantha was due to give birth to their second daughter on raceday (24 May) brought the Englishman a bit more media attention.
-With five minutes remaining on Pole Day, Lloyd was able to qualify the car in the 11th position to qualify for his second 500.
+Lloyd was sponsored by HER Energy Drink and wore a hot pink firesuit for the entire month to match his car's distinctive colour scheme.
+This led to Lloyd being given the nickname "Pink Lloyd", after the band Pink Floyd, one of his favorite bands.
+With five minutes remaining on Pole Day, Lloyd was able to qualify the car in the eleventh position to qualify for his second 500.
 Lloyd finished 13th after losing a lap early in the race when the car's rear signal light was seen to be broken and Lloyd's car had to pit for the offending light to be replaced.
-On 2 June their daughter, Bethany Lloyd, was born.
-Coincidentally, both Lloyd and fellow Firestone Indy Lights graduate Ed Carpenter had children born within the same week as each other.

-In 2010 Lloyd teamed with Dale Coyne Racing to drive the number 19 car sponsored by the Boy Scouts of America.
+In 2010, Lloyd teamed with Dale Coyne Racing to drive the No. 19 car sponsored by the Boy Scouts of America.
 He finished fourth for the team in the 2010 Indianapolis 500, his best performance to date in an IndyCar race.
 Lloyd would also win the Firestone tire-ific Move of the Race for his performance at Texas, and finished the year as the best of all rookies, thereby winning the Rookie of the Year award.

 Still without funding, Lloyd started 2011 without a full-time drive.
 However, leading up to the 2011 Indianapolis 500 he was signed again by Dale Coyne's race team, to run not only the 500 but all oval races on the 2011 IndyCar Series schedule, as a counterpart to Sebastian Bourdais (who contested all of the road & street courses).

-Since 2012, Lloyd has reviewed production cars for top automotive sites like Jalopnik, Automobile Magazine, Road & Track and Yahoo Autos.
-He was employed by Yahoo! as the Editor-at-Large of Yahoo Autos.